jonico/octocat-harry-potter-agent/README.md

 # Harry Potter Octocat Example

-This project demonstrates how to use the `fast-agent` framework to match the top 5 Harry Potter characters with Octocats based on their characteristics.
-It leverages the `FastAgent` class and connects to the `octocat-hp-mcp-server-local` server.
+This project demonstrates how to use the `fast-agent` framework to connect to the Octocat Harry Potter MCP server.

-## Features
-- Uses the `fast-agent` framework for agent orchestration
-- Matches Harry Potter characters with Octocats
-- Asynchronous Python implementation

 ## Getting Started